Mail at CIMS

 - elm: A predecessor to mutt, it is no longer supported by its creators and does not work well on Linux systems.
 Its use is not recommended.
 Those who have used it in the past are encouraged to use mutt instead.

 You can access your Courant email from your web browser by logging in to our web interface at webmail.cims.nyu.edu using your Courant account.
 The system uses a customized version of SquirrelMail, a popular open source package.
 It has an on-line help facility, an interface for configuring spam filtering, a built-in calendar, and allows you to organize messages into folders.
-The system was upgraded in early 2010, and performance has improved significantly.
-Please read about the features of the new version.

 While both IMAP and POP can be used to access your mail remotely, and are both supported here at Courant, IMAP is functionally superior to POP, and it is the recommended protocol for online mail access.
 One of the advantages of IMAP over POP is multiple folder support.
 With IMAP, you can create remote folders other than your INBOX and still be able to access them from any machine.
 POP mail clients can only create folders locally.
 For example, if you create a local mail folder on your work/school PC, you will not be able to access it from home if you use POP.
 IMAP is also optimized for online performance, such that an IMAP client does not have to download an entire message in order to display information about it and its attachments.
 In general, you should consider using POP to access your Courant email only if you always access your mail from the same machine, which is very unlikely these days, or if your mail client only supports POP.